react-page/react-page/docs/tutorials.md

 // Require our ui components (optional).
-You can implement and use your own ui too! import { Trash, DisplayModeToggle, Toolbar } from 'ory-editor-ui' import 'ory-editor-ui/lib/index.css' require('react-tap-event-plugin')() // react-tap-event-plugin is required by material-ui which is used by ory-editor-ui so we need to call it here
+You can implement and use your own ui too! import { Trash, DisplayModeToggle, Toolbar } from 'ory-editor-ui' import 'ory-editor-ui/lib/index.css'

-// Load some exemplary plugins: import slate from 'ory-editor-plugins-slate' // The rich text area plugin import 'ory-editor-plugins-slate/lib/index.css' // Stylesheets for the rich text area plugin import parallax from 'ory-editor-plugins-parallax-background' // A plugin for parallax background images import 'ory-editor-plugins-parallax-background/lib/index.css' // Stylesheets for parallax background images
+// Load some exemplary plugins: import slate from 'ory-editor-plugins-slate' // The rich text area plugin import 'ory-editor-plugins-slate/lib/index.css' // Stylesheets for the rich text area plugin import parallax from 'ory-editor-plugins-parallax-background' // A plugin for parallax background images import 'ory-editor-plugins-parallax-background/lib/index.css' // Stylesheets for parallax background images require('react-tap-event-plugin')() // react-tap-event-plugin is required by material-ui which is used by ory-editor-ui so we need to call it here

 // Define which plugins we want to use.
 We only have slate and parallax available, so load those. const plugins = {
-  content: [slate()], // Define plugins for content cells
+  content: [slate()], // Define plugins for content cells.
+To import multiple plugins, use [slate(), image, spacer, divider]
   layout: [parallax({ defaultPlugin: slate() })] // Define plugins for layout cells }